JoanGi/Dataset-Doc-Enrichment/README.md

-# Experiment results and replication package of the paper "Using Large Language Models to Enrich the Documentation of Datasets for Machine Learning"
+# Experiment results and replication code and data of the paper "Using Large Language Models to Enrich the Documentation of Datasets for Machine Learning"

 ## What is it in this repository?